Drum's Not Dead

 Drum's Not Dead is the third album by experimental rock band Liars, released on February 20, 2006 through Mute Records.
 It was recorded at the Planet Roc recording studio in Berlin and produced by Angus Andrew.
-The album's sound is characterized by pounding drums, highly distorted guitar drones, and falsetto vocals.
+The album's atmospheric sound is characterized by pounding drums, highly distorted guitar drones, and falsetto vocals.
 Upon initial release, the album featured a DVD with three different long-form music videos of the entire album.

+Pitchfork ranked the album number 6 on their list of the Top 50 albums of 2006.

+Background

+Drum's Not Dead emerged in 2004 as a loose concept album following the recording of a shelved album, which the band then used as a musical blueprint.
 The album's title and several track names refer to two fictional characters—Drum and Mt.
-Heart Attack—who, according to the band, each represent a state of being, à la yin and yang.
+Heart Attack—who, according to the band following the album's release, represent a state of being, à la yin and yang.
 Drum is assertive and productive, the spirit of creative confidence.
 With two drum kits integral to many of these percussive, propulsive, highly rhythmic convulsions, Drum came to be acknowledged as a fourth member of the band.
 Conversely, Mt.
 Heart Attack is the reaction to Drum's action, the embodiment of stress and self-doubt.
-Both became key elements in the creative process.
+Both became key characters in the creative process of the album.

-Pitchfork ranked the album number 6 on their list of the Top 50 albums of 2006.